d3duct1v/OSINT_CTF/Evidence_Investigation/bigbrother.md

 Belguim

 <h3>How?</h3>
 <p>When the camera feed (http://81.82.201.132) is accessed it opens a pan-tilt-zoom (PTZ) window where you can actually move the camera.
-The given IP can be put into whoisdomaintools http://whois.domaintools.com/ and it show the source of the IP is Belgium.
+The given IP can be put into whoisdomaintools http://whois.domaintools.com/ and it shows the source of the IP is Belgium.
 Boom! <p/>

 ![Camera feed](images/Belguim_ptz.png)